 How we started

-The first Local House Project was established in Stoke-on-Trent as part of phase one of the DfE Innovation Programme.
-Phase two saw the development of projects in Islington, Oxfordshire, Warwickshire, Rotherham and Doncaster and the creation of; an evidence base, resources and financial modelling.
+The first Local House Project (LHP) was established in Stoke-on-Trent as part of Phase One of the DfE Social Care Innovation Programme.
+Phase Two saw the development of a further five projects and the creation of; an evidence base, resources and financial modelling.
 NHP was established to provide the vehicle to support existing LHPS and establish new LHPs and increase the reach to young people across the UK post March 2020.

 I’d compare the House Project to a tree; we’ve planted it and we’re growing up.
 We’re all together and we’re all going up.